12. Data frames#

 calling system2 (Section 7.3.2) to retrieve it from the system keyring (e.g., the keyring package for Python provides a platform-independent command-line utility).

-Some functions related to data frames
+Some functions related to data frames automatically convert character

-This behaviour is frequently controlled by the
+vectors to factors.
+This behaviour is frequently controlled by

-This is particularly problematic because, when printed, factor and character columns look identical:
+factor and character columns look identical:

 (x <- data.frame(a=factor(c("U", "V")), b=c("U", "V")))